Roles at Holy Cross

 The team‘s work is vital to the prevention of infection by making sure all areas in the Hospital are clean and tidy.
 They also look after the Hospital laundry and patient clothing.

-The caretakers make sure that plant, buildings and equipment are maintained, that the environment is clean, safe, comfortable and efficient in operation and that the security of the building is maintained at all times.
+The caretakers make sure plant, buildings and equipment are maintained, that the environment is clean, safe, comfortable and efficient in operation and that the security of the building is maintained at all times.

 Provide tasty nutritious meals for patients, staff, visitors and the Sisters.
 They work closely with clinical staff and provide an individualised service to patients.